mrmonaghan/mrmonaghan.github.io/_posts/2019-08-23-Building-Interactive-Scripts-With-GetUserChoice.md

 ![_config.yml]({{ site.baseurl }}/images/blogimages/Get-UserChoice_EX3.png)

 As you can see, this is a very robust function.
 I'm only really beginning to scratch the surface of potential use cases as I dive deeper into Powershell tool-making.
-Hopefully you can make use of it as well!
+The function is available from its [dedicated repository here.](https://github.com/mrmonaghan/Get-UserChoice) Hopefully you can make use of it as well!